What Is Jwt

 Definition

-Some of these functionalities require that the user is verified.
-Unlike traditional web apps, where once a user is verified, the browser creates a cookie to hold this state, mobile apps have no such mechanism and rely on a different approach.
-Something stateless
+Most of this functionality involves accessing user data, so you want to be sure the right user has access to their data.
+Unlike traditional web apps, where once a user is authenticated, the browser creates a cookie [→] to hold this state, mobile apps have no such mechanism and rely on a different approach.
+Unlike the browser the mobile app cannot remember the state of the last login, hence this approach is known as a stateless [→] authentication.

-This is also true for modern web apps built using modern frontend frameworks with APIs acting as an exchange medium to the server.
+This is also true for modern web apps built using modern frontend frameworks [→] with APIs [→] acting as an exchange medium between the frontend and the server.

 Use Cases and Examples